 The Tarka Trail, named after Henry Williamson’s literary otter, is well worth exploring, too.
-Centred around the ancient market town of Barnstaple, it runs for 180 miles through North Devon and Exmoor National Park, taking in both coast and countryside.
-The website has an excellent route planner but I can particularly recommend checking out the 30-mile stretch between Braunton and Meeth – it follows an old railway line so is traffic-free.
+It runs for 180 miles through North Devon and Exmoor National Park, taking in both coast and countryside.
+The website has an excellent route planner but I recommend checking out the 30-mile stretch between Braunton and Meeth – it follows an old railway line so is traffic-free.

-BEST PLACE TO GRAB A BITE?
-Whether you want to treat yourself to one of its famous cream teas or enjoy a savoury snack, you certainly won’t go hungry in Devon.
-There is no shortage of great, dog-friendly places to eat but for a brilliant breakfast or lunch, head to funky Charlie Friday’s in Lynton.
-Previously voted the Best Coffee Shop in Devon by Devon Life magazine, the cafe also does a mean cream tea and an AMAZING veggie sausage and brie sandwich.
+Whether you want to treat yourself to a cream tea or enjoy a savoury snack, you won’t go hungry in Devon.
+For a brilliant breakfast or lunch, head to funky Charlie Friday’s in Lynton.
+Previously voted the Best Coffee Shop by Devon Life magazine, it does a mean cream tea and an AMAZING veggie sausage and brie sandwich.

-For a memorable evening meal during the summer months, head to the Barricane Beach Cafe which, when the weather is good, serves authentic Sri Lankan curries from 5-7pm.
-These can be enjoyed on the beach as the sun goes down and cost just £10 – but to remember to bring a towel or something to sit on, and some drinks.
+For a memorable evening meal during the summer months, head to the Barricane Beach Café.
+When the weather is good, it serves authentic Sri Lankan curries from 5-7pm.
+These can be enjoyed on the beach and cost just £10 – but to remember to bring a towel or something to sit on, and some drinks.
 Keep an eye on the cafe’s Facebook page to find out whether they will be serving on the day you visit.

-The Dolphin Inn in Combe Martin is also a great place to enjoy some high-end pub grub, as is The Pyne Arms in East Down, which offers an award-winning Taste of the West Country menu with dishes such as Exmoor Gold-battered halloumi.
-Plenty of footpaths run past the pub so there are some great walks in the area – and don’t forget to look out for the Hocking’s ice cream vans dotted around North Devon.
+The Dolphin Inn in Combe Martin is also a great place to enjoy some high-end pub grub, as is The Pyne Arms in East Down.
+Here, you can enjoy an award-winning Taste of the West Country menu with dishes such as Exmoor Gold-battered halloumi.
+Don’t forget to look out for the Hocking’s ice cream vans dotted around North Devon, either.
 It’s a local favourite.